 There are several statistics and hook points associated with the Decline handling procedure.
-The lease4_decline hook is triggered after the incoming DHCPDECLINE message has been sanitized and the server is about to decline the lease.
+The lease4\decline hook is triggered after the incoming DHCPDECLINE message has been sanitized and the server is about to decline the lease.
 The declined-addresses statistic is increased after the hook returns (both global and subnet specific variants).
+(See Section 8.7 and Chapter 14 for more details on DHCPv4 statistics and Kea hook points.)

-Once the probation time elapses, the declined lease is recovered using the standard expired lease reclaimation procedure, with several additional steps.
+Once the probation time elapses, the declined lease is recovered using the standard expired lease reclamation procedure, with several additional steps.
 In particular, both declined-addresses statistics (global and subnet specific) are decreased.
 At the same time, reclaimed-declined-addresses statistics (again in two variants, global and subnet specific) are increased.

-Note about statistics: The server does not decrease assigned-addresses statistics when a DHCPDECLINE is received and processed successfully.
+Note about statistics: The server does not decrease the assigned-addresses statistics when a DHCPDECLINE is received and processed successfully.
 While technically a declined address is no longer assigned, the primary usage of the assigned-addresses statistic is to monitor pool utilization.
 Most people would forget to include declined-addresses in the calculation, and simply do assigned-addresses/total-addresses.
 This would have a bias towards under-representing pool utilization.
 As this has a potential for major issues, we decided not to decrease assigned addresses immediately after receiving DHCPDECLINE, but to do it later when we recover the address back to the available pool.